 To recover data from a hard drive that is not mounting on a Mac, we can use data recovery software to extract files directly from the file system.
 As long as your external hard drive shows up in Disk Utility but won’t mount, this method will work – just make sure Disk Utility displays the correct size.

 For this article, we’ll be using Disk Drill.
 It’s a well-known tool that’s super easy-to-use, which is why we often feature it in our articles to demonstrate data recovery.
-Here’s how to do it:
+More importantly, it has a tool called Byte-to-byte Backup, which allows you to create a disk image — a compressed total copy — of your hard drive.
+That disk image can then be used as the recovery target so that you don’t risk taxing your physical drive further during the recovery process.

 Step 4.
 Wait for Disk Drill to complete its scan.
 Once it’s done, click “Review found items.”